sparkletown/sparkle/docs/bootstrap-application.md

 You can find all of these values in the Firebase - Project Settings - General tab.

-REACT_APP_MEASUREMENT_ID can be found at https://analytics.google.com/analytics/web.
-You can search for Measurement ID in the search bar at the top of the page

-Once you've populated ENV file with correct data, please proceed to the next part where you will be able to launch your project.
+Once you've populated the ENV file with correct data, please proceed to the next part where you will be able to launch your project.

-Proceed to [Getting Started](docs/getting-started.md) to launch your application.
+Proceed to [Getting Started](getting-started.md) to launch your application.